Kingdom of Beni Abbas

-The kingdom was for a long time a bastion of resistance to the Spaniards, then to the regency of Algiers.
-Strategically located on the road from Algiers to Constantine and from the Mediterranean Sea to the Sahara, its capital Kalâa of Ait Abbas attracted Andalusians, Christians and Jews in the sixteenth century, fleeing Spain or Algiers.
+The kingdom was for a long time a bastion of resistance to the Spanish Empire, then to the Regency of Algiers.
+Strategically located on the road from Algiers to Constantine and from the Mediterranean Sea to the Sahara, the Kalâa of Ait Abbas, attracted Andalusians, both Christians and Jews, in the sixteenth century, fleeing Spain or Algiers.
 Their know-how enriched a local industrial fabric whose legacy is the handicraft of the Ait Abbas tribe.
 The surrounding tribes were also home to intense intellectual activity and a literary tradition that rivalled those of other Maghreb cities.

 At its peak, the influence of the kingdom of Ait Abbas extended from the valley of the Soummam to the Sahara and its capital the Kalâa rivalled the biggest cities.
 In the seventeenth century, its chiefs took the title of sheikh of the Medjana, but were still described as sultans or kings of the Beni Abbés.
-At the end of the eighteenth century, the kingdom led by the Mokrani family (Amokrane) broke up into several clans, some of which became vassals of the regency of Algiers.
-However, the Sheikh of the Medjana maintained himself at the head of his principality as a tributary of the Bey of Constantine, managing his affairs independently.
+At the end of the eighteenth century, the kingdom led by the Mokrani family (Amokrane) broke up into several clans, some of which became vassals of the Regency of Algiers.
+However, the Sheikh of the Medjana maintained himself at the head of his principality as a tributary of the bey of Constantine, managing his affairs independently.